 Think About It

 Think about those statistics for a moment.
-Even if some of those percentages overlap–that is, if we assume some of the people who have anxiety also have depression–it still means a gigantic group of ordinary people is suffering from mental disease.
-At the time of this posting, the Population Clock put the U.S. population at 332,894,885 people.
-That means 31,625,014 Americans (9.5%) have depression.
-31 million!
+Even if some of those percentages overlap (that is, if we assume some of the people who have anxiety also have depression) it still means a gigantic group of ordinary people is suffering from mental disease.

 That really puts a new light on going out in public, doesn’t it?
 Take a moment to look around: mothers, fathers, waiters, movie ticket-takers… everybody.
 Mental illness is all around us.